aayaat/web-development/README.md

 ## Quizzes

-This is a pre-lecture quiz, the intention is that, you should be able to answer the questions immediately obvious.
+This are pre-lecture quiz, the intention is that, you should be able to answer the questions immediately obvious.
 If you do, that is a sign that, you are sufficiently engage with the material in this notes or the assigned reading links.
 If you find that, you cannot answer the quiz questions or you have to go back and find the answers, then that is a sign that, you are not engage with the material.

 ## Exam